Learning Through Activities

 Learners engage in a range of activities designed to develop skills in a range of different areas.
 All learners are encouraged to engage in entrepreneurial activities to develop confidence and independence to support individual and group success.
 Additionally, we provide a range of outdoor activities such as, Forest Schools, outdoor and residential activities along with visits to the local facilities which provides a more holistic range of learning and experiential activities.

-In our group, all of our students participate in a wide range of activities, all differentiated to meet the needs of all of our students.
-We believe promoting choice, communication and independence to every student is essential so we do this throughout each and every day.
+In our group, all of our learners participate in a wide range of activities, all differentiated to meet the needs of all of our learners.
+We believe promoting choice, communication and independence to every learner is essential so we do this throughout each and every day.
 We also strive to participate in as many enriching opportunities as possible these include outdoor education, residential trips, various field trips and simple days out in the community.

 Wood A & B

-The activities we do include arts and crafts, cooking, numeracy and literacy based games, music, makaton sessions.
+The activities we do include arts and crafts, cooking, numeracy and literacy-based games, music and Makaton sessions.
 Learners also take part in relaxation sessions such as holistic therapy, Tacpac (linking the sensory world of touch and music) and a wonderful foot spa.
 We also spend time in the community when the weather is right, we also have a large sun shade so we can take our indoor activities outside.

 Stringer group is not only about developing the learner’s current life skills, but identifying new skills such as cookery and home management to further promote and enhance their communication, independence and choice.
 Picture Exchange Communication System (PECS) and Makaton are used rigidly to support and enable learners to have a ‘voice’ and make active choices regarding their learning and enrichment activities.